monocilindro/Awesome-Hydrospatial/README.md

 ### Licenced but free tools
+- [Geomapapp](http://www.geomapapp.org/) is a map-based application for browsing, visualizing and analyzing a diverse suite of curated global and regional geoscience data sets.
+These cover geophysics, geology, geochemistry, physical oceanography, climatology, and more.
-- [Ocean Tools: Marine Science](https://t.co/dMAZNAEK21) is an Android to develop useful tools for use in the planning and development of oceanographic surveys.
+- [Ocean Tools: Marine Science](https://t.co/dMAZNAEK21) is an Android app to develop useful tools for use in the planning and development of oceanographic surveys.
 It is not about providing tools that perform large calculations or processing, but rather Ocean Tools is focused on algorithms to perform small calculations on a day-to-day basis during the planning and execution of oceanographic campaigns.
 - [Mirone ](http://joa-quim.pt/mirone/) is a MATLAB-based framework tool that allows the display and manipulation of a large number of grid/images formats through its interface with the GDAL library.
 Its main purpose is to provide users with an easy-to-use graphical interface to manipulate GMT grids.
 Joaquim also provides [MBsystem for Windows](http://joa-quim.pt/mirone/downloads/gmt.html), a lighter version of MBsystem with no GUI apps.

 - [CMST-GA MB Process](https://cmst.curtin.edu.au/products/multibeam-software/) is a proprietary backscatter data processing tool coded in Matlab and developed and used by Curtin University Centre for Marine Science and Technology (CMST) and Geoscience Australia (GA) researchers to process Kongsberg and Reson MBES data.